 African and African American Studies

 In this important program, you can choose to pursue either African or African American studies and explore the synergies in theory, concept, and method across the African diaspora.
-The African Language Program features instruction in 45 different African languages.
-You will also have the opportunity to engage in a social engagement dissertation, where you will interact with a local community and give back to the people there.
+The African language program features instruction in 45 different African languages.
+You will also have the opportunity to engage in a social engagement dissertation—allowing you to interact with a local community and give back to the people there.

 Examples of student theses and dissertations include “A Hold on the City: Housing and Landscape History in Lagos, 1885-1985,” “Afro-Queer Journeys: Transnational Revival Zion Religion in Jamaica and Panama,” and “Black Republican Support in the Trump Era: A Social Psychological Account.”

-Graduates have secured faculty positions at such prestigious institutions as Yale University, Harvard University, Pennsylvania State University, and University of California, Los Angeles.
-Others have gone into non-academic careers in organizations like the Boston Review and are founders of non-profit companies such as the Fine Cacao and Chocolate Institute.
+Graduates have secured faculty positions at prestigious institutions including Yale University, Harvard University, Pennsylvania State University, and University of California, Los Angeles.
+Others have gone into non-academic careers in organizations like the Boston Review and are founders of nonprofit companies such as the Fine Cacao and Chocolate Institute.

 Areas of Study